crazko/romanvesely.com/site/_posts/2019/2019-05-06-browser-search.md

 Where to look for?
 Use the following addresses:

-- [vivaldi://settings/search/](vivaldi://settings/search/) in Vivaldi, under Seach Engines
+- [vivaldi://settings/search/](vivaldi://settings/search/) in Vivaldi, under Search Engines
 - [about:preferences#search](about:preferences#search) in Firefox, under One-Click Search Engines
 - [chrome://settings/searchEngines](chrome://settings/searchEngines) in Chrome, Opera and Brave, as all of them will redirect you to correct address